What Are the Risks of Buying an RV You Have Never Seen?

-With RV prices skyrocketing, it has become a fairly common practice for people to scour the internet for good deals and then buy one sight unseen.
+With RV prices skyrocketing, it has become a fairly common and very risky practice for people to scour the internet for good deals and then buy a motor home, travel trailer or camper sight unseen.

 Normally those who do something like this are new to recreational vehicles and know little about them.

 However, even if they are experienced, the fact of the matter is that making the purchase of a coach without being able to personally inspect and drive it is never a good idea.